abdulraoufatia/DevOps-Course-Starter/README.md

 ## Before Running the app

-The set up of this to_do app has been designed for Trello.
-Set up the .env file and place the information accordingly to your Trello account:
+The set-up of this to_do app has been designed for Trello.
+Set up the .env file and place the information accordingly with your Trello account:

 ```bash
 SECRET_KEY=secret-key # leave this as it is